-The Board has confirmed its arrangements to partially re-open schools (primary schools in the first instance) from 1 June.
-These arrangements are available here, together with specific safe working practices for staff working in administrative and office-based roles.
-The arrangements to partially re-open Ipswich Academy to Y10 students will be published as soon as these are available – which we anticipate will be sometime wc 8 June.
+Paradigm Trust has confirmed its arrangements to partially re-open schools during the summer term.
+The Trust-wide and primary-specific arrangements are available here, together with specific safe working practices for staff working in administrative and office-based roles.
+The secondary arrangements are available here, with agreed behaviour system here.

 The Government has produced guidance on ‘What parents and carers need to know about schools and other education settings during the coronavirus outbreak.’

 The Government has provided its definition of key workers.
 This is available here.
 Parents/carers have already been asked to indicate to their child/ren’s school if they feel that they qualify as a key worker.
 If you have already done so, but your status may now have changed or be unclear, please contact the school.
 If you have not yet contacted the school to say that you qualify as a key worker, and you would like your child to be in school, please let the school know urgently so that we can make plans.

 The Ipswich Star have featured the news of pupils from Y6 at Piper’s vale returning to school yesterday.
 Please click below to read the article.

 Current government guidance is that vouchers for pupils who are eligible for free school meals will not be issued for the half term break.
 Given this, we will not be issuing vouchers next week.
 If government guidance changes we will issue vouchers as soon as we can.

 We are pleased that Piper’s Vale Academy has been featured in the East Anglian Daily Times again today, discussing the innovative ways our pupils have been working at home.